 Montgomery College offers a variety of ways you can take time off of work.
-The main categories include annual leave (also considered vacation leave), sick leave, and personal leave.
-Additional types of leave and leave for professional development are listed below.
+The main categories include annual leave (also considered vacation leave), sick leave, personal leave, and professional development leave.

 Regular LeaveSkip section